 In-lake thermal stratification is not a regular occurrence in H. Neely Henry Lake.
-Data collected by the Alabama Department of Environmental Management (ADEM) indicate that dissolved oxygen levels declined only slightly from the top of the water column to the bottom and water temperatures were essentially the same.
+ADEM indicates DO levels decline only slightly from the top to the bottom of the water column and water temperatures are essentially the same.
 The run-of-the-river nature of H. Neely Henry Lake and its shallow depths help to minimize stratification.

 b.
 Nutrients.
-H. Neely Henry Lake is classified as eutrophic, which indicates having waters rich in mineral and organic nutrients that promote a proliferation of plant life, especially algae, which can reduce the dissolved oxygen content throughout the lake.
-ADEM's decision to list H. Neely Henry Lake as being impaired for nutrients was authorized under ADEM's Water Quality Standards Program, which employs both numeric and narrative criteria to ensure adequate protection of designated uses for surface waters of the State.
-Numeric criteria typically have quantifiable endpoints for a given parameter such as pH, dissolved oxygen, or a toxic pollutant, whereas narrative criteria are qualitative statements that establish a set of desired conditions for all State waters.
+AL 303(d), 2020 identifies H. Neely Henry Lake as eutrophic, having waters rich in mineral and organic nutrients that promote a proliferation of plant life.
+Decomposition of the plant life can reduce the DO content throughout the lake.
+ADEM's decision to list H. Neely

+Henry Lake as being impaired for nutrients was authorized under ADEM's Water Quality Standards Program, which employs numeric and narrative criteria to ensure adequate protection of designated uses for surface waters of the State.

+Numeric criteria typically have quantifiable endpoints for a given parameter such as pH, DO, or a toxic pollutant, whereas narrative criteria are qualitative statements that establish a set of desired conditions for all State waters.
 These narrative criteria are more commonly referred to as "free from" criteria that enable States a regulatory avenue to address pollutants or problems that may be causing or contributing to a use impairment that otherwise cannot be evaluated against any numeric criteria.
 Typical pollutants that fall under this category are nutrients and sediment.
-ADEM's narrative criteria are shown in ADEM's Administrative Code 335-6-10-.06 are as follows: